Robert Carter III: Manumission

-Carter nonetheless began a personal program of gradual manumission of slaves on his many plantations.
+Carter began a personal program of gradual manumission of slaves on his many plantations.
 He announced his plan on August 1, 1791, and began a new legal process by recording a Deed of Gift in Northumberland County on September 5, 1791.
 Since the manumission law required a five shilling fee, and Carter had plantations and slaves in several Virginia counties, he corresponded with the Westmoreland County clerk (where he resided) and followed up by filing manumission papers at the Westmoreland County court sessions the following February, May, July and August.
 His actions were resisted by his son-in-law John Peck, and various overseers and white tenants of his estates.
 Carter designed the gradual program to reduce the opposition of slave-owning white neighbors, but he failed to gain their support.
 He refused tenants' requests to relocate slave breeding women in order to circumvent the Deed of Gift.
 That winter Carter was shunned, although he sought help from fellow slavery opponents, including George Mason (who declined to help and cited his own age and infirmity).
 By the filings of February 27, 1793, Carter was ahead of his own planned schedule.
 Moreover, he refused to relocate freed blacks, and began offering them wages to work for him.
 He also offered some grants and tenancies, sometimes dispossessing obstreperous white tenants.
 Carter began investigating relocating to the District of Columbia.
 He leased Nomony plantation and its servants to his son J.T. on April 26, 1793 (expressly conditional to the Deed of Gift).

 Then, before the next Westmoreland court session, perhaps victimized by mob action such as tar-and-feathers, Carter and his daughters fled by ship with Negro George and Negro Betty to Baltimore (on May 8, 1793).
 He never returned, despite numerous entreaties from family and friends.
 The meetinghouse used by the Yeocomico Baptist Church burned down six months after Carter left; Carter saved an unsigned complaining letter (which he believed from Thruston) that compared the Deed of Gift to fire destroying neighbors' houses.